 The uses for reclaimed wood are truly unlimited.
-There are just too many ways that you can use wood and in turn use reclaimed wood.
+There are just too many ways that you can use wood and in turn, use reclaimed wood.
 Here are some of our favorite ways.

-Furniture is a great way to incorporate reclaimed wood in your home.
+Furniture is a great way to incorporate reclaimed wood into your home.
 There are a number of companies on the market that make reclaimed wood furniture.
 Some different pieces of furniture that look great when made of reclaimed wood include chairs and tables or desks.
 Each of these items adequately shows off the reclaimed wood and can catch the attention of anyone who has the opportunity to see it.

 Light fixtures are a great way to bring reclaimed wood into your home.
 There are several ways that you can use wood in light fixtures but some of the simplest ways are almost always most eloquent and tasteful.
 Here are a few examples: